Gizmoskip/UDPProject_WRM/README.md

 Where IP address and port number are input as such, as initializers.

-Requests you input <REQUESTQUOTE> for a random programming quote, or <EXIT> in order to close the client.
+Requests your input <REQUESTQUOTE> for a random programming quote, or <EXIT> in order to close the client.

 Server instructions: